-Open a New Web Browser Session (Internet Explorer, Firefox or Google Chrome) and type in the address of the BTRM (default is 192.168.1.214) and click go or <enter>.
+Open a New Web Browser Session (Microsoft Edge, Firefox, Chrome) and type in the address of the BTRM (default is 192.168.1.214) and click <Enter>.

 If everything is set up correctly you should see the System Status of the BTRM.
-Note: The Status light blinks when the BTRM is active.
+Note: The Green Status Indicator should be blinking when the BTRM is active and connected.